sonnienguyen/sonnie-nguyen-portfolio/_posts/2017-08-31-learn-to-code-javascript-day-1.md

 {% highlight plain %}
 TODO:

-Read a book
-[x] Clean Code: A Handbook of Agile Software Craftsmanship

 Watch a video
 [x] Javascript Understanding the Weird Parts: #10 The Execution Context (Creation and Hoisting)